mrouvier/kiwano/docs/notebook_segments.md

 ## Dataset in Kiwano: Segment and SegmentSet

 In Kiwano, datasets are described using manifest files in CSV format.
-These manifests are backed by a small set of Python classes that make it easy to manipulate, inspect, and augment the data programmatically.
-Kiwano's data representation is built around two core components:
+These manifests are backed by a concise set of Python classes designed to facilitate the programmatic manipulatation, inspection, and augmentation of data.
+The data representation in Kiwano is structured around two fundamental components:
 - **Segment**: Represents a single audio sample linked to a specific speaker.
 It includes metadata such as the speaker ID, duration, file path, and optional augmentation configuration.
 - **SegmentSet**: A collection of Segment objects.
 It acts as a high-level manifest that provides utilities for loading data from disk, accessing and filtering segments, and preparing data for training.